lineageos4microg/docker-lineage-cicd/README.md

 Because I'm a big fan of isolating everything if possible.
 I don't want to reinstall my OS or triage with dirty packages, just because today I need somethng, and tomorrow I'll need something else.

+## Requirements

+- At least Dual Core CPU ( Higher is better )
+- At least 6GB RAM ( Higher is better )
+- At least 200GB HDD Space ( Higher is better )

 ## How it works

 This docker will autobuild any device list given for a specified branch every midnight at 02:00 UTC.
 In the end, any built ZIP will be moved to the relative volume mapped directory to `/srv/out`.

+> **IMPORTANT:** Remember to use VOLUME mapping.
+By default Docker creates container with max 10GB of Space.
+If you will not map volumes, the docker will just break during Source syncronization!

+## Configuration

+You can configure the Docker by passing custom environment variables to it.
+See the [Dockerfile](Dockerfile#L11) for more details.

 ## How to use